-- 1. I am the Corporate Secretary of STI EDUCATION SYSTEMS HOLDINGS, INC. (the "Corporation"), a corporation duly organized and existing, under and by virtue of Philippine laws with office address at the 7th Floor, STI Holdings Center, 6764 Ayala Avenue, Makati City. - 2.
-I hereby certify that no director or officer of the Corporation is connected with any government agency or government instrumentalities. - 3.
-The foregoing is in accordance with the records of the Corporation in my possession.
+- I am the Corporate Secretary of STI EDUCATION SYSTEMS 1.
+HOLDINGS, INC. (the "Corporation"), a corporation duly organized and existing, under and by virtue of Philippine laws with office address at the 7th Floor, STI Holdings Center, 6764 Ayala Avenue, Makati City. - I hereby certify that no director or officer of the Corporation is 2. with government agency or government connected any instrumentalities. - The foregoing is in accordance with the records of the Corporation in 3. my possession.